-The latency Type (BCR14) can be set to fixed or variable.
+- The latency Type (BCR14) can be set to fixed or variable.
 The Latency is set to 3 clock cycles (BCR13-BCR11 = 101).
-The WAIT signal is active Low (BCR10=0), and is asserted during delay (BCR8=0).
-All Burst operations are given for variable latency and no refresh collision.

-^{2.} The Burst Write is interrupted during the first allowable clock cycle, i.e. after the first Word written to the memory.
+WAIT is active Low (BCR10=0), and is asserted during delay (BCR8=0).
+All Burst operations are given for variable latency and no refresh collision. - 2.
+The Burst Write is interrupted during the first allowable clock cycle, i.e. after the first Word written to the memory. - 3. \overline{E} , can remain Low, V{IL} , between burst operations, but it must not remain Low for longer than t{ELEH} .

 Figure 33.
-CR Controlled Configuration Register Program, Synchronous Mode
+CR Controlled Configuration Register Program, Synchronous mode